House Catches Fire on East Heath Street

 At approximately 11am this morning, a house under renovation at 7 E. Heath St. caught fire towards the rear of the property.
 A steady stream of black smoke exited the property and filled the air in the South Baltimore neighborhood.
 Two construction workers on the property exited out the front door and the Baltimore City Fire Department (BCFD) was quickly on the scene.

 The BCFD immediately began to spray down the fire and had it pretty well under control within about 10 minutes and fully extinguished within about 40 minutes.
-However, the fire caused pretty severe damage to the back half of 7 E. Heath.
+However, the fire caused some damage to the back exterior and fencing of 7 E. Heath.
 Exterior damage was also caused to adjacent properties 5 E. Heath, 9 E. Heath and 11 E. Heath.

 The owners of 5 and 9 E. Heath were both contacted, immediately left work and came home.
 Both were in good spirits and told SouthBMore.com that the damage was pretty minimal on the inside of their homes, though damage was caused on the rear exterior.
 Their second floor windows on the rear of the house would also need to be replaced as they were busted out by the BCFD.